neondatabase/website/content/docs/guides/logical-replication-kafka-confluent.md

 5. Select **Continue**.
 6. Specify your payment details.
 You can select **Skip payment** for now if you're just trying out the setup.
 7. Specify a cluster name, review the configuration and cost information, and select **Launch cluster**.
 In this example, we use `cluster_neon` as the cluster name.
     It may take a few minutes to provision your cluster.
-After the cluster has provisioned, the **Cluster Overview** page displays.
+After the cluster has been provisioned, the **Cluster Overview** page displays.

 ## Set up a source connector